 Honestly, the more the better!
 Remember how we said earlier that engagement is KING on Facebook?

 Well, we need to be engaging with our audiences on Facebook!

 Think about posting in a way that encourages your audience to respond in some way.
 When they do comment, be there to comment back and encourage conversation.

-This not only helps your posts to reach even more people, but shows your people that you are here regularly, listening to them, and engaging with them.
+This interaction not only helps your posts to reach even more people, but shows your people that you are on your page regularly, listening to them, and engaging with them.